 This is about my pilgrimage journey!
 Hajj

 Ten years ago my husband and I went to perform Hajj (Pilgrimage).
-I know by heart that hajj is the fifth pillar of Islam and once you can afford making the journey; physically and financially, then you must go.
+I know by heart that Hajj is the fifth pillar of Islam and once you can afford to make the journey; physically and financially, then you must go.
 It’s the journey of a lifetime.
-A muslim can perform it at as many times as he/she can afford.
+A Muslim can perform it at as many times as he/she can afford.

 At that time, we were already in the UK.
 My boys were 7 and 5 years old.
 My husband had just finished his postgraduate studies and started his academic career.
 I was about to start my postgraduate studies too.
-But sometimes we are destined to go through unexpected plans that would turn to be better than our long term ones!
+But sometimes we are destined to go through unexpected plans that would turn out to be better than our long-term ones!